feronikanm/simple-paint/README.md

 ## Simple Paint Android Apps with Kotlin

 ## About This Project
-Simple paint consist of five actions, such us
+Simple paint consist of five actions, such us:
-1. Pencil: it is used for free hand drawing
+1. Pencil, it is used for free hand drawing
-2. Line: it is user to draw line
+2. Line, it is user to draw line
-3. Rectangle: it is used to draw a rectangle
+3. Rectangle, it is used to draw a rectangle
-4. Ellipse: it is used to draw a circle/ellipse
+4. Ellipse, it is used to draw a circle/ellipse
 5. Color pallet with five colors, inspired with google color

 ## Screen Shoot Apps